hhlitval/finance-kafka-project/README.md

 ### Real-Time Data (When Market Is Open)

-- A Kafka producer fetches a stock price every 5 seconds..
+- A Kafka producer fetches stock prices from Yahoo Finance every 5 seconds.
-- A Kafka consumer streams the latest values into the dashboard.
+- A Kafka consumer writes the live stream into a local CSV time-series database.
-- Streamlit updates metrics + charts automatically.
+- A Streamlit dashboard visualizes metrics + charts and updates automatically.
-- Delta values are calculated against previous close.
+- Delta values are calculated against the previous close price.

 ### Automatic Market-Closed Fallback